D1ngn/U-TasNet-Beam/README.md

 2. Run

    Open two terminals and run following commands in each terminal (Mac or Linux).
+Be careful to set the Julius server URL in `RealTimeDemo.py` and `speech_extracter_interface.py` to the correct one.

    - Server